Exploring how automation can produce a deeper human connection.

 The idea that proactivity is limited to high-level customers has never sat well with us.
 We just don’t think it’s true.
 Businesses of all sizes want to get ahead of issues, and we use automated, personalized messages to communicate how we help them do exactly that.

-When our error logging software detects that a customer has just experienced a bug while using Hugo, for example, they receive a friendly message from us.
+When error logging software detects that a customer has just experienced a bug while using software, for example, they receive a friendly message from us.
 This message communicates that we noticed an error occurred and that we are looking into it — and our system is, in fact, doing just that, without human help.

 This is arguably even more proactive than a human CSM, who might not be aware that a customer experienced an error until the customer communicates it.
 Even if an automated alert is sent to the CSM, it may not get addressed until they have handled everything else on their list.
 Even then, we’ve connected the customer experience to our engineering team, leading to a faster, better solution anyway.